warmcat/libwebsockets/README.test-apps.md

 @section autobahnnotes Autobahn Test Notes

 1) Autobahn tests the user code + lws implementation.
-So to get the same results, you need to follow test-echo.c in terms of user implmentation.
+So to get the same results, you need to follow test-echo.c in terms of user implementation.

 2) Two of the tests make no sense for Libwebsockets to support and we fail them.